 Simple to use.
 Features 4 separate spikes.
 Helps to separate roots to promote the growth of grass, as well as other plants.
 Ideal for both lawn and garden use.

 Takes a long time to aerate a whole lawn.

 Spiked sandal shoes fit over many different types of footwear and feet sizes.
 Thirteen heavy-duty spikes on each sandal.
 Easy to put on and remove quickly.
 Heavy-duty spikes dig a few inches into the ground.

 The aerator may not be suitable for larger yards since it can take time to cover large surface areas.

 Long cores dig deep into the soil, creating a 1/2" hole with each push.
-The large foot plate makes it easy to push the aerator into tough and dry soil.
+The large footplate makes it easy to push the aerator into tough and dry soil.
 Reduces runoff and promotes turf growth.
-37" height is easy on the back.
+Is 37" in height.